krobelus/rate-experiments/README.md

 available[^acl2].

-An LRAT proof is a clausal proof just like DRAT, but it includes clause hints for resolution candidates and all unit clauses that are necessary to derive a the empty clause to show that the resolvent is a RUP.
+An LRAT proof is a clausal proof just like DRAT, but it includes clause hints for each resolution candidates and all unit clauses that are necessary to derive a the empty clause to show that the resolvent is a RUP.

 Forward Checking
 ----------------